buildstar-online/gcp-tf-starter/README.md

 # New GCP project template

-Creates all the basic resources needed for a new GCP terraform project + a Virtual Machine or Kubernetes Cluster.
+Creates all the basic terraform resources + GHA workflows needed for a new GCP terraform project + a Virtual Machine or Kubernetes Cluster.
 Clone this repo and follow allong to get quickly bootsrap your own GCP project.

 ## Modules in-use